WHAT IS EYE TRACKING?

-Eye tracking, sometimes called gaze interaction, captures eye movements and measures eye activity.
+Eye tracking, sometimes called eye gaze or gaze interaction, captures eye movements and measures eye activity.
 An eye tracker is used to detect and measure the position of the eyes, where an individual is looking (also known as gaze point), and changes in gaze position.
-Eye tracking is advancing Health AI, with groundbreaking applications in neurology, ophthalmology, augmentative and alternative communication (AAC), interactive education, and medical and consumer research.
+Eye tracking is advancing medical technology, with groundbreaking applications in neurology, ophthalmology, augmentative and alternative communication (AAC), interactive education, and medical and consumer research.

 Eye tracking is useful when studying a person’s gaze behavior, visual attention span, and physiological responses.
 Eye movement data offers a way to trace what the eyes are looking at, how we visually explore stimuli, when and why eyes become fixated on an object, and more.
 The data captured helps identify visibility, engagement, and viewing patterns and can provide insights for varied applications, such as the study of neurodegenerative disorders.

-Eye tracking can be used to operate an on-screen mouse, keyboard, and even wheelchairs with just the eyes.
-Eye movement recordings are translated into mouse commands, enabling touchless interaction with a device.
+Eye tracking can be used to operate an on-screen mouse, keyboard, and even wheelchairs, with just the eyes.
+Eye movement data is translated into mouse commands, enabling touchless interaction with a device.
 But beyond simple commands, eye control brings independent mobility to people living with disabilities.

-Our trackers include infrared light sources, a single camera, and image processing algorithms.
+Our eye gaze technology includes infrared light sources, a single camera, and image processing algorithms.
 During the calibration process, the camera takes a series of high-resolution images of the eyes as they follow a stimulus.
 During this process, eyes are illuminated with infrared lights, creating a glint on each pupil.
-The camera records the corneal reflection patterns created by the lights and then our image processing algorithms compute the relative distance of the light to the pupil
+The camera records the corneal reflection patterns created by the lights and then our image processing algorithms compute the relative distance of the light to the pupil.